enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

            the ContentBlock's BOD or to the right, before text, is Leading Whitespace, which these two Filters replay.
-       * Tag placement + Vertical: Symmetrically aligned at the same indentation, with the content block rendered on interviening lines
+       * Tag placement + Vertical: Symmetrically aligned at the same indentation, with the content block rendered on intervening lines
        * HtmlOutput Align + OutputIndent: The count of IndentSteps determines the count of OutputIndentSteps.
 For atag and ptag with direct input: the combination of "IndentStep" and "OutputIndent" means plaintext is